bulletmark/wordle-aid/README.md

 Wordle-aid embeds a copy of the [Kaggle English Word Frequency](https://www.kaggle.com/rtatman/english-word-frequency) CSV file which contains about 333 thousand of the most common english words on the web.
 You can use an alternative file using the `-d/--dictfile` option.

+Or, you can choose to install the Python Spell Checker package [pyspellchecker](https://pyspellchecker.readthedocs.io/) and use it as the source of words by specifying `-d/--dictfile=pyspellchecker`.

-You can make this alternative file your default by specifing `--dictfile` as a [default starting option](#default-command-arguments).
+You can make the alternative file (or `pyspellchecker`) your default by specifing `--dictfile` as a [default starting option](#default-command-arguments).